swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 all these cases, you may wish to go in a different direction.

-With all that said if you wish to add a DIMM or increase your memory size past 32GB on a single CPU setup, it's probably sufficient.
+With all that said if you wish to add a DIMM or increase your memory size past 32GB on a single CPU setup, it's probably sufficient (but use your own judgment).

+If you attempt to boot a larger memory configuration and are missing a fan or two, the relevant HP Post Error messages you will encounter are:

+- **517 Memory configuration requires a Memory fan and this fan is not detected.**: You need a fan connected to both the rear (shroud) connector
+- **520 Memory configuration requires Memory fan(2) and this fan is not detected.**: You need a fan connector to the front connector

 ## Model and Parts